 The Duke and Duchess of Cambridge

 The Duke and Duchess of Cambridge and Prince George and Princess Charlotte call Apartment 1A home.
 Formerly the home of Princess Margaret, the apartment needed extensive repairs before the Duke and Duchess could move in.
 They lived at Nottingham Cottage while the repairs took place.

 In October 2013, the Cambridges and infant Prince George moved in, making it their London base, although they spent the majority of their time at Anmer Hall near the Sandringham Estate until this past September, when Prince William retired from the air ambulance and they decided to step up their royal workloads.

 Apartment 1A is a four-storey, 20-bedroom home, said to be painted in shades of beige, cream, and earth tones.

 The Duke and Duchess of Gloucester

 The Duke and Duchess of Gloucester live next-door to the Cambridges in Apartment 1, a sprawling 21-bedroom home.
-It was reported earlier this year in the Sunday Express that the Gloucesters’ apartment will be refurbished soon, with a new roof and new windows.
+The Gloucesters’ apartment is currently being refurbished, with a new roof and new windows.